Dvar Torah Outliner

 Each key points to an array containing a list of JSON objects, each representing a connection between our query text (parasha_ref) and connections of that type to other items in the library.

-So for example, a sample JSON object from the links array (containing all links between our query text and other linked texts) will look like this:
+For example, a sample JSON object from the links array (containing all links between our query text and other linked texts) will look like this:

 {